navikt/pam-tsbx-front/README.md

 ## Running locally

+Java 17+ and Maven is required.
+Then just:

+    mvn -Pdev

-### Start app from IntelliJ
+### Or start app directly from IntelliJ

 Run as Spring Boot application with `DevApplication` as main class.

-### Or start app with Maven

-Use the following command to start the Spring Boot app from Maven on the command line:

-    mvn -Pdev

 ### Local OAuth2 server

 An OAuth2 server is required to run alongside the application locally.
 When